pstirparo/machofile/README.md

 Those are the people that I would like to thank for being the inspiration that led me to write this module:
 - Ero Carrera ([@erocarrera](https://twitter.com/erocarrera)) for writing and maintaining the [pefile](https://github.com/erocarrera/pefile/tree/master) module
 - Patrick Wardle ([@patrickwardle](https://twitter.com/patrickwardle)) for the great work in sharing his macOS malware analysis and research, and brigning to life [OBTS](https://objectivebythesea.org/) :)
-- Greg Lesnewich ([@greglesnewich](https://twitter.com/greglesnewich)) for his work on [macho-similarty](https://github.com/g-les/macho_similarity)
+- Greg Lesnewich ([@greglesnewich](https://twitter.com/greglesnewich)) for his work on [macho-similarity](https://github.com/g-les/macho_similarity)

 ## Usage and example
 You can either use it from command line or import it as a module in your python code, and call each function individually to parse only the structures you are interested in.

-From CLI, at the moment it just retireves all the structures parsed, in the future there will be flags to just get one specific structure or a list of them.
+From CLI, at the moment it just retrieves all the structures parsed, in the future there will be flags to just get one specific structure or a list of them.
 ```
 % python3 machofile.py -h
 usage: machofile.py [-h] -f FILE